iantr/RegFreeCpp/README.md

 ```

 ## C++ Test Application
 It’s time to test it!
 Let’s start with a C++ console app.
-To the solution, add a new C++ console app.
+To the solution add a new C++ console app.
 Let’s call it CppTest.

 ![Create a C++ Console app](https://github.com/iantr/RegFreeCpp/blob/main/doc/Picture16.png)